Manufacturing in Vietnam: Industrial production

 Some light industry and handicrafts sectors mirrored the difficulties experienced in agriculture because they used agricultural raw materials.
-By 1980 the Vietnamese press was reporting that many grain, food-product, and consumer-goods processing enterprises had reduced production or ceased operations entirely.
-Although detailed statistics on sector performance were insufficient to show annual results, the total value of light industry output peaked in 1978; by 1980 it was nearly 3 percent lower than it had been in 1976.
+By 1980 the Vietnamese press reported that many grain, food-product, and consumer-goods processing enterprises had reduced production or ceased operations entirely.
+Although detailed statistics on sector performance were insufficient to show annual results, the total value of light industry output peaked in 1978; by 1980, it was nearly 3 percent lower than in 1976.
 Increasingly severe shortages of food (particularly grain and fish) and industrial consumer goods lessened workers' incentives.

 Total industrial production during the Third Five-Year Plan reflected high levels of investment, averaging some 40 percent of total annual investment during the plan period.
 In 1985 the industrial sector accounted for some 32 percent of national income, up from approximately 20 percent in 1980.

-From 1981 through 1985, industrial growth was unevenly distributed and in many instances simply restored production levels to their 1976 levels.
-The highest production growth rates were recorded in the manufacture of paper products (32 percent per year), and food processing (42 percent per year).
+From 1981 through 1985, industrial growth was unevenly distributed and, in many instances, restored production levels to their 1976 levels.
+The highest production growth rates were recorded in producing paper products (32 percent per year) and food processing (42 percent per year).
 Both sectors had declined in production during the Second Five-Year Plan.
 Production of processed sugar increased from 271,000 tons in 1981 to 434,000 tons in 1985, almost ten times the 1975 production level.
-The processing of ocean fish increased from 385,000 tons in 1980 to 550,000 tons in 1985, not quite reaching 1976 and 1977 levels, but clearly reversing the steady decline this sector had experienced in the late 1970s.
-(The decline had been generated in part by the use of fishing boats in the South as escape craft to flee the communist regime.)
-Other light industries grew at annual rates of 10 percent or more during the early 1980s, which essentially restored production to 1975 or 1976 levels.
+The processing of ocean fish increased from 385,000 tons in 1980 to 550,000 tons in 1985, not quite reaching 1976 and 1977 levels but reversing the steady decline this sector had experienced in the late 1970s.
+(The decline had been partly generated by using fishing boats in the South as escape craft to flee the communist regime.)
+Other light industries grew at 10 percent or more annual rates during the early 1980s, restoring production to 1975 or 1976 levels.
 Brick production increased steadily to 3.7 billion bricks in 1985, after regular declines during the previous plan.
 Production of glass reached 41,000 tons in 1985, exceeding 1975 levels for the first time.
-Paper production in 1985 again reached the 1976 level of 75,000 tons, up from 42,000 tons at the beginning of the plan in 1981; and the textile subsector exhibited an 8-percent average annual growth rate during the plan period as cloth production more than doubled to 380 million square meters in 1985.
+Paper production in 1985 again reached the 1976 level of 75,000 tons, up from 42,000 tons at the beginning of the plan in 1981, and the textile subsector exhibited an 8-percent average annual growth rate during the plan period as cloth production more than doubled to 380 million square meters in 1985.

 Among heavy industries, machine-building and chemical industries (including rubber) registered annual average production gains of approximately 25 percent.
 Chemical fertilizer production continued to exceed the 1975 level and, in 1985, reached 516,000 tons despite relatively underdeveloped mining and enrichment processes for apatite and pyrite ore and underutilization of the Lam Thao Superphosphate of Lime plant (Vinh Phu Province).
-Pesticide production also maintained a decade-long growth trend to reach 11.74 billion tons in 1985.
+Pesticide production maintained a decade-long growth trend of 11.74 billion tons in 1985.